-The sour sunrise is a fun interpretation of the popular tequila sunrise, featuring Maker's Mark Bourbon with a little extra tartness to keep things interesting.
+The sour sunrise is a fun interpretation of the popular tequila sunrise, featuring bourbon with a little extra tartness to keep things interesting.
 It's a great cocktail for summer, brunch, or any occasion that requires a drink that is both familiar and unique.

 Gather the ingredients.